House of the Tailor of Gloucester

 This creaky-floored folk museum examines Gloucester domestic life, crafts and industries from 1500 to the present, its exhibits...

 Cathedral Coffee Shop

 For hearty soups, diet-busting cakes and sticky buns, the cathedral coffee shop provides a wonderful setting for a quick cuppa.

 Gloucester Cathedral information

-The main reason to visit Gloucester is to see its magnificent Gothic cathedral, the first and best example of Perpendicular style.
-It was originally the site of a Saxon abbey, but a Norman church was built here by a group of Benedictine monks in the 12th century, and when Edward II was murdered in 1327, the church was chosen as his burial place.
-Edward’s tomb proved so popular, however, that Gloucester became a centre of pilgrimage and the income generated from the pious pilgrims financed the church’s conversion into the magnificent building seen today.
+Gloucester Cathedral is among the first and finest examples of the Perpendicular Gothic style.
+Originally the site of a Saxon abbey, a Norman church was built here by a group of Benedictine monks in the 12th century.
+When Edward II was murdered in 1327, the church was chosen as his burial place.

-One of the cathedral’s greatest treasures is the exquisite Great Cloister .
-Completed in 1367, it is the first example of fan vaulting in England and is only matched in beauty by Henry VIII’s Chapel at Westminster Abbey.
-You (or your children) might recognise the cloister from the first two Harry Potter films: it was used in the corridor scenes at Hogwarts.
+One of the cathedral's treasures is the exquisite Great Cloister (used in the first two Harry Potter films).
+Completed in 1367, it is the first example of fan vaulting in England and only matched in beauty by Henry VII's chapel at Westminster Abbey.